harrisonkong/HKUIView/README.md

   - The 5th, 6th and 7th attributes are **Border Color**, **Border Alpha**, and **Border Width**.
 Which are self explanatory.

 In this example the result is shown in the first figure on this page.
-A red border
+A red border that is 5 pixels thick.

 3. Of course, the immediate appearance of the label might differ from the one at runtime if the label size changes.